Do Electric Car Tyres Wear Slower than Normal Car Tyres?

 In dry conditions, reduced tread depth can also severely elongate stopping distances since there is reduced friction between the tyre and the road’s surface.

-How do you check the tread depth on a tyre?
+How do you check the tread depth on your EV tyre?

 It is recommended that you inspect the quality of your tyres every 2 weeks, especially if you drive long distances.
 Luckily for you, there are a number of simple ways you can monitor the safety of your tyres.